Congratulations to the 2024 ArtHelps Local Arts Program Regrantees!

 Check here for updates about the status of ongoing and future ArtHelps opportunities:

-Fiscal Year 2022 Mini Grant applications were posted in March 2022.
-Five were available.
-Applications for five 2023 Mini Grants will be available in early 2023 and will be accepted on a rolling basis and reviewed every two months.
+Nine Mini Grants were available for 2023; applications will be accepted on a rolling basis and reviewed every two months.

-Fiscal Year 2024 ArtHelps Local Arts Program grant applications will be posted in April 2023.
-Funding announcements will be made in October 2023.
+Fiscal Year 2024 ArtHelps Local Arts Program grant applications were made available in April 2023.
+Deadline is June 14, 2023.
+Funding announcements were made in November 2023.

 Accessibility Planning: Need help with ADA planning?
 Visit the New Jersey Theatre Alliance’s Cultural Access Network Project for resources and the recommended self-assessment survey tool.